kubernetes-up-and-running/kuard/README.md

 ENTRYPOINT ["/kuard"]
 ```

-Then build with docker with something like `docker build -t kuard-amd64:1 .`
+Then build with docker with something like `docker build -t kuard-amd64:1 .`.
+Run with `docker run --rm -ti --name kuard --publish 8080:8080 kuard-amd64:1`.

+To upload to a registry you'll have to tag it and push to your registry.
+Refer to your registry documentation for details.

 ### KeyGen Workload